Andre0512/hon/README.md

 _If the integration is not in the list, you need to clear the browser cache._

 ## Supported Models
-Support has been confirmed for these models, but many more will work.
+Support has been confirmed for these **69 models**, but many more will work.
 Please add already supported devices [with this form to complete the list](https://forms.gle/bTSD8qFotdZFytbf8).

 |                     | **Haier**                                                                                                                                                                                                                       | **Hoover**                                                                                                                                  | **Candy**                                                                                                               |
 |---------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------|